 What is Net-Effective Rent on New York Rental Listings?

-It may sound like a bait and switch, but it's actually not illegal, although the ad should clearly state that the advertised rent is the "net-effective rent".
+It may sound like a bait and switch, but it's not illegal, although the ad should clearly state that the advertised rent is the "net-effective rent."

-What does this mean and does it mean you're getting swindled?
+What does this mean, and does it mean you're getting conned?

-Let's look at what this exactly entails as it's an ever-increasingly popular method for landlords to get people through the door and to sign on the dotted line.
+Let's look at what this entails, as it's an ever-increasingly popular method for landlords to get people through the door and sign on the dotted line.

 What is Net-Effective Rent?